iamaldren/twitter-miner-v2/README.md

 ## Pending logic
 - Identify the polarity of the sentiment
 - Polarity for the same users should not be counted all the time
-- Ingest to Kibana for graph representation of data

 ## What to improve
 - Use Spring Reactive